Lella Vignelli

-Lella Vignelli (born Elena Valle, August 13, 1934December 22, 2016) was an Italian architect, designer, and businesswomen.
+Lella Vignelli (born Elena Valle; August 13, 1934 – December 22, 2016) was an Italian architect, designer, and businesswomen.
 She collaborated closely throughout much of her life with her husband Massimo Vignelli, with whom she founded Vignelli Associates in 1971.

 She was known for the "spare, elegant style" of her architectural and industrial design work, as well as her management skills and entrepreneurial expertise.
-She is famously quoted as saying that, "If you do it right, it will last forever."